-The conductor for this recording project will once more be Delta David Gier, recording with the National Polish Radio Symphony Orchestra during the 2014.
+The conductor for this recording project will once more be Delta David Gier, recording with a first class orchestra in 2015/16.
 Maestro Gier is a dynamic voice on the American music scene, recognized widely for his penetrating interpretations of the standard repertoire and his passionate commitment to new music.
 In addition, he has served as a juror for the Pulitzer Prize in music and the ASCAP’s Rudolf Nissim Composition Prize.
 In 2011, Maestro Gier debuted with the Chicago Symphony Orchestra as well as the Philadelphia Orchestra.

 AUDIO: Passage (excerpt), Movement 3 and Resurrection (excerpt), Movement 4 from Symphony No. 2(42)